encode/django-rest-framework/docs/api-guide/schemas.md

     }

 This is a great zero-configuration option for when you want to get up and running really quickly.

+The only other available option to `DefaultRouter` is `schema_renderers`, which may be used to pass the set of renderer classes that can be used to render schema output.

+    from rest_framework.renderers import CoreJSONRenderer
+    from my_custom_package import APIBlueprintRenderer

+    router = DefaultRouter(schema_title='Server Monitoring API', schema_renderers=[
+        CoreJSONRenderer, APIBlueprintRenderer
+    ])

-If you want a little more flexibility over the schema output then you'll need to consider using `SchemaGenerator` instead.
+If you want more flexibility over the schema output then you'll need to consider using `SchemaGenerator` instead.

 ## Using SchemaGenerator